 (in millions of €) 2014 2013

-Profit before finance costs and income taxes ) 3,991 2,570
+Profit before finance costs and income taxes (1) 3,991 2,570

 Disposal and impairment of goodwill 6 15

 Exceptional depreciation and disposal 43 39

-EBIT pre goodwill impairment and exceptionals ) 4,040 2,624
+EBIT pre-goodwill impairment and exceptionals (1) 4,040 2,624

-^{)} Previous year's figures are adjusted due to the application of IFRS10 and IFRS11.
+(1) Previous year figures are adjusted due to the application of IFRS 10 and IFRS 11.

-Reported EBIT increased 54 percent to € 4,040 million (FY 2013 adjusted: € 2,624 million) with a low level of net one-offs amounting to € -26 million in total, composed of:
+Reported EBIT\ increased 54% to $\in$ 4,040 million (FY 2013 adjusted: $\in$ 2,624 million) with a low level of net one-offs amounting to $\in$ -26 million in total, composed of:

-- A fourth quarter net charge of € 551 million due to delays on the A400M programme as outlined in the nine month 2014 results.
+- a fourth quarter net charge of €551 million due to delays on the A400M programme as outlined in the nine month 2014 results.
 The sequence of progressive military enhancements and associated deliveries are under negotiation with customers to reflect the revised programme baseline and delivery schedule.
 In the last quarter of 2014, management reviewed the programme evolution mostly driven by military functionality challenges and industrial ramp-up together with associated mitigation actions.
-Significant management actions have been launched to secure future deliveries and the programme continues to be closely monitored; - ▶ A positive € 142 million contribution from the dollar pre-delivery payment mismatch and balance sheet revaluation; - ► A total of € 383 million in capital gains linked to the divestment of eight percent of the company's Dassault Aviation participation and the sale of the stake in Patria.
+Significant management actions have been launched to secure future deliveries and the programme continues to be closely monitored; - a positive € 142 million contribution from the dollar pre-delivery payment mismatch and balance sheet revaluation; - a total of €383 million in capital gains linked to the divestment of 8% of the Company's Dassault Aviation participation and the sale of the stake in Patria.

-Group EBIT before one-off - an indicator capturing the underlying business margin by excluding material non-recurring charges or profits caused by movements in provisions related to programmes and restructurings or foreign exchange impacts - improved to € 4,066 million (FY 2013 adjusted: € 3,537 million).
-Commercial Aircraft EBIT before one-off increased to € 2,529 million (FY 2013 adjusted: € 2,214 million), reflecting a solid underlying performance.
-Helicopters' EBIT before one-off rose slightly to € 413 million (FY 2013: € 397 million), despite higher research and development (R&D) expenses and a less favourable revenue mix.
-Defence and Space's EBIT before one-off was stable at € 920 million (FY 2013 adjusted: € 911 million).
+Group EBIT\ before one-off - an indicator capturing the underlying business margin by excluding material non-recurring charges or profits caused by movements in provisions related to programmes and restructurings or foreign exchange impacts - improved to €4,066 million (FY 2013 adjusted: €3,537 million).
+Commercial Aircraft EBIT\ before one-off increased to €2,529 million (FY 2013 adjusted: €2,214 million), reflecting a solid underlying performance.
+Helicopters' EBIT\ before one-off rose slightly to €413 million (FY 2013: €397 million), despite higher research and development (R&D) expenses and a less favourable revenue mix.
+Defence and Space's EBIT\ before one-off was stable at €920 million (FY 2013 adjusted: €911 million).

-Group EBIT before one-off return on sales improved to 6.7 percent (FY 2013 adjusted: 6.1 percent).
+Group EBIT\ before one-off return on sales improved to 6.7% (FY 2013 adjusted: 6.1%).

-Net income rose to € 2,343 million (FY 2013 adjusted: € 1,473 million), while earnings per share (EPS) increased to € 2.99 (FY 2013 adjusted: € 1.86).
-Net income and EPS increased strongly despite the finance result of € -778 million (FY 2013 adjusted: € -610 million), which included a negative foreign exchange valuation of € 341 million linked to the weakening of the euro in the fourth quarter.
+Net income rose to €2,343 million (FY 2013 adjusted: €1,473 million), while earnings per share (EPS) increased to €2.99 (FY 2013 adjusted: €1.86).
+Net income and EPS increased strongly despite the finance result of €-778 million (FY 2013 adjusted: €-610 million), which included a negative foreign exchange valuation of €341 million linked to the weakening of the euro in the fourth quarter.